yolken/yolken-blog/articles/interview_prep.md

 5. Touch on intro-undergraduate-level algorithms and data structures including sorting, searching, dynamic programming, lists, hashmaps, etc.

-These restrictions significantly reduce the surface area of possible questions.
+These restrictions significantly reduce the pool of possible questions.
 Even if you get a question that isn't exactly like one you covered in your practice, chances are that it has some similarities to one you have seen, and you can use those to your advantage.